A guide to visit the Crater of the Vesuvius

 - The refund request must be made no later than 30 days from the date of the guided tour.
 The requests that are sent after this deadline will not be taken into account;

 - If your request is accepted, the refund will be issued back to the credit card with which you made your purchase;

 - The refund is issued only if the Vesuvius Crater is closed due to adverse weather conditions or other force majeure causes.
 Those who arrive after the time indicated on the ticket at the time of purchase are not entitled to a refund.

 Going up the path of the Gran Cono is a unique experience, for the thrill of walking along the crater of an active volcano and for the view of Campania and Lazio you can enjoy.

 The main route runs along the western side of the crater rim, while an alternative route, under construction, will allow you to travel along the entire circle of the crater with a guided tour.

-The beginning of the path is located at the altitude of 1,000 of Erodano, where the ticket office is.
-In order to follow the path, you must be accompanied by the alpine and volcanological guides of Campania.
-The climb continues gently for about 800 metres and is rewarded by a series of panoramic views which become more and more evocative along the various bends.
+In order to follow the path, you need to be accompanied by the Alpine and Volcanological Guides of the Campania Region.
+The climb continues gently for about 800 metres and is rewarded by a series of panoramic views, which become more and more evocative along the various bends.

-The view is on Valle del Gigante, which in spring turns yellow with the presence of brooms.
-The valley separates the Gran Cono from the ancient caldera of Mount Somma, traced by the imposing cognoli of Sant'Anastasia (1,086 metres), Punta del Nasone (1,132 metres), up to the cognoli of Ottaviano (1,112 metres).
+You will get to see Valle del Gigante, which in spring turns yellow with the presence of brooms.
+The valley separates the Gran Cono from the ancient caldera of Mount Somma, traced by the imposing Cognoli di Sant'Anastasia (1,086 metres), Punta del Nasone (1,132 metres), up to the Cognoli di Ottaviano (1,112 metres).

 Please be extremely careful on the trails, always check weather conditions and wear appropriate shoes.